-It’s important to note that is not an exhaustive outline of all theories on the relationship between dust mites and AD.
+It’s important to note that is not an exhaustive outline of all theories on the relationship between dust mites and atopic dermatitis.
 Much more research is needed to strengthen the theories listed, and the actual relationship may be a combination of several different theories.
 As an example, dysfunction in the skin barrier may lead to increased penetration of dust mite-related particles through the skin, which may then be susceptible to a faulty immune response.
 However, more investigation is needed to understand the complex factors involved in these processes.

 How to prevent eczema flares caused by dust mites